Holyoke, Massachusetts: Government and politics

-Holyoke has a strong mayor – council government where the executive historically has broad powers to directly appoint officials or commissions which perform the same function, as well as present an initial budget before the city council.
+Holyoke has a strong mayor–council government in which the executive historically has broad powers to appoint officials or commissions directly to perform the same function and to present an initial budget before the city council.
 Taken into consideration with the authority of the city council, the office, however, has been described by the Massachusetts state government as having limited executive powers.
 For example, the mayor retains appointment of the chief of police directly, including terms of their contract, as well as the three members of the fire commission, without council approval.
 The fire commission, however, has exclusive authority to appoint or suspend the chief and other officers.
 Other municipal positions such as treasurer or city clerk are elected directly, unless said officeholder is appointed by the mayor in an acting capacity.
 In 2015 voters passed a resolution raising mayoral terms from two to four years.
 In 2021, Joshua A. Garcia was elected, and assumed the remainder of the term of Terence Murphy on November 15, 2021, who had assumed the office in an acting capacity.

 Holyoke's legislative body is its City Council, which features seven ward representatives and six councilors at large.
 Historic records refer to the city council as the "Board of Aldermen" until its name changed in 1992; however, the title also reflected a separate body.
 From 1874 until 1896, the City Council was bicameral; the Board of Aldermen consisted of seven at-large members, and a Common Council of 21 presided with three representatives per ward.
 From the ratification of the 1896 charter until the 1950s, the common council was eliminated and the Board comprised 21 members with 14 at-large, subsequently changed to eight at-large and seven ward members.
 In 2015 the city voted to reduce the number of councilors from 15 to 13, removing two at-large seats and creating a majority of ward-based seats.
 The City Council passes the city's final budget, holds hearings, creates departments and commissions, and amends zoning laws.